 ruk·si

 Habits are automated series of actions.
-You just need to start the habit and you can complete all actions in it without even thinking.
+You need to start the habit, and you can complete all actions in it without even thinking.

 Habit has three parts: trigger, routine, reward.
-Trigger is what makes you want to start the habit e.g. bored.
-Routine are the actions that you complete e.g. go to refrigerator and grab a snack.
-Reward is what you receive at the end e.g. sugar rush.
+The trigger is what makes you want to start the habit e.g., bored.
+The routine are the actions that you complete e.g., go to refrigerator and grab a snack.
+The reward is what you receive at the end e.g., a sugar rush.

-Habits cannot be unlearned.
-You have two options: fight the habit by suppressing it or change the routine.
-Suppressing is usually hard, even impossible for long term habits.
-Changing the routine and possibly the reward is a lot easier.
+Habits are hard to break.
+You have two options: fight the habit or change the routine.
+Suppressing a habit is usually hard, even impossible for long-term habits.
+Changing the routine or the reward is a lot easier.

 1. Find the trigger.
 When you feel the craving or urge, write down 5 points: WHEN, WHO, WITH WHO ARE YOU, HOW ARE YOU FEELING, WHAT DID YOU JUST DO.
-Continuing to do this will give you a really good feeling what the trigger is.
+Continuing to do this will give you a description for your habit trigger.

 2. Find the reward.
 Try replacing the routine with something else.
 If you frequently go to buy sugary snacks, try the following when the craving triggers: